 TDD, Code Review, and Debugging: The Built-In Quality Stack

 The most expensive bugs are the ones that ship.
 The most expensive technical debt is the kind that accumulates silently while everyone focuses on features.
 Every professional development team knows this.
-The question isn't whether you need quality processes — it's whether they're enforced consistently.
+The question is not whether you need quality processes.
+It is whether they are enforced consistently.

 Leopoldo plugins include a built-in quality stack: a set of interconnected capabilities that enforce professional development standards automatically.
 These aren't suggestions or guidelines.
-They're active components — agents, orchestrators, and hooks — that run as part of every workflow.
+They are active components (agents, orchestrators, and hooks) that run as part of every workflow.

 Every Leopoldo plugin enforces a test-first approach.
 When you're building with a plugin, the workflow starts with tests.